Does Faithfulness-Guided Alignment Hurt Accuracy? Unlocking Accurate and Faithful Post-Retrieval Reasoning: Experiments

 \subsection{Experimental Setup}

-\paragraph{Datasets.} We evaluate CRAFT on three multi-hop QA benchmarks: HotpotQA~\cite{yang2018hotpotqa}, 2WikiMultiHopQA~\cite{ho2020constructing}, and MuSiQue~\cite{trivedi2022musique}.
+\textbf{Datasets.} We evaluate CRAFT on three multi-hop QA benchmarks: HotpotQA~\cite{yang2018hotpotqa}, 2WikiMultiHopQA~\cite{ho2020constructing}, and MuSiQue~\cite{trivedi2022musique}.
 These datasets represent diverse multi-hop reasoning types including bridge reasoning, comparison, and compositional questions.
 For training, we construct a mixed dataset of 20,000 entries sampled from all three benchmarks.
-For evaluation, we test on 2,000 samples from each benchmark.
+For each dataset, we randomly select 1,000 test examples and evaluate them ten times.